sgadrat/super-tilt-bro-server/doc/protocol.rst

 	Disconnected {
 		uint8 message_type = 4;
-		uint8[24*8] reason;
+		uint8[16*12] reason;
 	}

 * **reason**: ascii characters explaining why the client is disconnected.
-Each 24 character sequence is to be displayed as a line on client' screen.
+Each 16 character sequence is to be displayed as a line on client's screen.

 Upon reception of this message, the client should display the message and stop sending connection requests.